top of page

 • “I struggle to find the words.”

-This isn’t apathy or lack of depth.
+This isn’t apathy or a lack of depth.
 It’s a form of emotional disconnection, often shaped by childhood experiences or chronic stress.

 There are a few common pathways:

-1. Growing up with unpredictable or overwhelming emotions
+1. Growing Up with Unpredictable or Overwhelming Emotions

-Children in these environments learn to keep emotions low, quiet, or hidden.It becomes safer to feel nothing than to feel too much.
+Children in these environments learn to keep emotions low, quiet, or hidden.
+It becomes safer to feel nothing than to feel too much.
+This learned behaviour can persist into adulthood, making it difficult to express emotions.

-2. Emotional inhibition as survival
+2. Emotional Inhibition as Survival

 If expressing feelings led to criticism, minimising, or being ignored, shutting down became the protective strategy.
+This can create a cycle where individuals feel they must remain emotionally distant to avoid pain.

 For some, the body learned to “switch off” during distress — a form of dissociation that becomes a habit.
+This response can lead to a disconnect from one’s emotions, making it challenging to engage with feelings in a healthy way.

 4. Alexithymia